-Take a long weekend to enjoy the Coral Coast's wildflower season between July and September and explore the regional towns of Wildflower Country and regional city of Geraldton.
+Take a long weekend to enjoy the Coral Coast's wildflower season between late July and early October and explore the regional towns of Wildflower Country and regional city of Geraldton.

 Perth to Mingenew (approx 360 kilometres)